SLERP/slerp-base/README.md

 slerp-base
 ==========

-Here you find the code used to program the [Arduino UNO](http://arduino.cc/en/Main/arduinoBoardUno) used in the project.
+Here you will find the code to program the [Arduino UNO](http://arduino.cc/en/Main/arduinoBoardUno) used in the project.

 [Homepage](http://slerp.github.io/slerp-base/)